syncfusion-content/document-processing-docs/Document-Processing/Word/Conversions/Word-To-PDF/NET/word-to-pdf-linux-docker.md

 documentation: UG
 ---

-# Essential DocIO in Docker
+# Essential&reg; DocIO in Docker

 Docker is an open platform for developing, shipping and running applications.
-You can use Essential DocIO in Docker container to create, read, write and convert Microsoft Word documents into various formats.
-From this page, you can learn how to convert Word document to PDF in Linux Docker using Syncfusion&reg; Word library (Essential DocIO).
+You can use Essential&reg; DocIO in Docker container to create, read, write and convert Microsoft Word documents into various formats.
+From this page, you can learn how to convert Word document to PDF in Linux Docker using Syncfusion&reg; Word library (Essential&reg; DocIO).

 ## Steps to convert a Word document to PDF in Linux Docker